abingham/categories-for-programmers/README.md

 ## Building the EPUB

 The main tool you need for building the output is [Sphinx](http://www.sphinx-doc.org/).
-The Sphinx website does a fine just explaining how to install it, so I won't go into any detail here.
+The Sphinx website does a fine job explaining how to install it, so I won't go into any detail here.
 On linux or OS X you'll also need to install `make`.